Want Your Child To Eat (Almost) Everything? There Is A Way

 So what happens when parents get a different message?
 Little Ashwin Gollapalli is one example.
 He's just 5 years old, but his palate is pretty darn sophisticated.
 One of Ashwin's favorite foods is an Indian pickle made of lemons preserved with spicy red chiles, salt and oil.

 He and I both tuck into a plateful at his home in Northern Virginia.
-It's tasty, but so hot it leaves my lips tingling.
+It's tasty but so hot it leaves my lips tingling.
 But Ashwin?
 He just wants more.

 "More pickle.
 More pickle," Ashwin says to his mother.